Overview

 When to Consider Other Options

-• Pain is widespread or not nerve driven
+- Pain is widespread or not primarily nerve driven

-Alternatives may include targeted injections nerve blocks radiofrequency treatments spinal cord stimulation DRG stimulation or multidisciplinary pain management.
+Alternatives may include targeted injections, nerve blocks, radiofrequency treatments, spinal cord stimulation, dorsal root ganglion stimulation, or multidisciplinary pain management.

 Safety Note

-Please inform your consultant about blood thinners diabetes immune suppression allergies or any active infection.
-A structured assessment ensures the treatment is appropriate and safe.
+Please inform your consultant about blood thinning medication, diabetes, immune suppression, allergies, or any active infection.
+A structured assessment helps ensure peripheral nerve stimulation is appropriate and safe.
 Ongoing follow up is important to optimise settings and outcomes.

-Arrange a consultation to discuss whether peripheral nerve stimulation may be suitable for you.
+Arrange a consultation to discuss whether peripheral nerve stimulation may be suitable for your symptoms and recovery goals.